jsdclxvi/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Why did the fireman wear red, white, and blue suspenders?
+To hold his pants up.